 Total Daily Energy Expenditure (TDEE) = BMR X Activity level

 Sedentary (BMR x 1.2), Lightly Active (BMR x 1.375), Moderately Active (BMR x 1.55), Very Active (BMR x 1.725) and Extremely Active (BMR x 1.9)

 BMR = (Height in centimeters x 6.25) + (Weight in kg x 9.99) - (Age x 4.92) -161

 Sedentary (BMR x 1.1), Lightly Active (BMR x 1.275), Moderately Active (BMR x 1.35), Very Active (BMR x 1.525)

 After calculating your BMR, you have to calculate your Activity Level based on your lifestyle.

 Now, this is where many people get it wrong when calculating their Total Daily Energy Expenditure.
 People tend to overestimate their activity levels, and this results in TDEE figures that are way off the mark, considering that the TDEE is an estimate in the first place.

 To avoid this pitfall, it’s better to choose the lesser of the activity level which you think you belong to.
 That means if you believe you are Moderately Active, go for Lightly Active when calculating your TDEE to avoid overestimation errors.

 Once you have your TDEE, you can use it to help maximize the effect of your diet and workout programs.
 If you want to lose weight, reduce your calorie intake by 15-20% less than your TDEE.
 If you want to bulk up, increase calorie intake by 10-15% to pack on more muscle mass.

-And when you’re ready to take it to the next level, remember that TDEE is just one part of the formula used by the IIFYM Macro Calculator, which calculates the macronutrient ratios that will help you meet your goals as quickly as possible.
+And when you’re ready to take it to the next level, remember that TDEE is just one part of the formula used by the IIFYM Macros Calculator, which calculates the macro split that will help you meet your goals as quickly as possible.